thejohnhoffer/ttzc/README.md

 * I rounded to assure integers for indexing.

 ## Step 4
 I made an array with all the right phrases.
-I cleared the info, assuming 0 day difference.
+I cleared the info, defaulting to no day difference.
 ```javascript
     var dName = ['two days behind','previous day','','next day','two days ahead'];
     fromSide.getView().clearTimeInfo();